patriciogonzalezvivo/eyeo16/README.md

 So... back to processing.
 I was there looking to all this hybrid artist using code as a language.
 Seen for the first time code and computers as an expressive language.
 What unique possibilities this language unlocks for us?

-Any felt I arrive to my own nerd heaven.
+And I felt arriving to my own nerd heaven.
 I send emails to all the artist could found.
 Only one reply